Bill Israelson: Club professional

 In the early 2000s, Israelson continued to work at Vintage.
-He continued to receive some media coverage at notable events, taking the his round lead at his state open, the 2000 Best Buy Minnesota State Open, before settling for third.
+He continued to receive some media coverage at notable events, taking his round lead at his state open, the 2000 Best Buy Minnesota State Open, before settling for third.
 He also received some attention at the Troy Burne Cup, a match play event pitting top golfers from Wisconsin against the top golfers from Minnesota.
 Though his team lost, Israelson went undefeated in his matches.

 In February 2007, Israelson turned 50.
 He began playing in some local senior tournaments.
 In September 2008, he shot rounds of 73–71 to win the Minnesota Senior PGA Professional Championship.
 He successfully defended his championship the following year.

 During this era, Israelson was still the head pro at Vintage.
 He was inducted into the Minnesota Golf Hall of Fame in 2009.
 He continued to have success as a senior golfer.
 In 2010, he won the Minnesota Golf Champions.
 In 2011, he won the Minnesota Senior Open and the Minnesota Senior PGA Professional Championship.
 The following year he successfully defended his Senior PGA Championship.
 In 2013, he won a number of tournaments in Minnesota.
 He tied for the win at the Cragun's Legacy Pro-am, successfully defended his Minnesota Senior PGA Championship again, and won a team event, the Facility Team Championship, with fellow Vintage professional Brandon Myers.

 Late in his career, Israelson had some success.
 In August 2019, he played the two-round Minnesota Senior PGA Championship.
 The event was held over the course of one day at Island View Golf Club in Waconia, Minnesota.
 Israelson recorded a 135 (−9) total to easily win, defeating Craig Brischke and George Smith by seven shots.
 It was his sixth win in the event.